Fatherland (1994 film): Plot synopsis

 March tells her to get out of Germany since he now realises that there is a plot by the regime's highest levels to cover up whatever was discussed at the conference.
-Luther contacts Maguire and asks her to meet him on a train, where he requests her to communicate his desire for safe passage to the United States in exchange for what he knows about "the biggest secret of the war".
+Luther contacts Maguire and asks her to meet him on a train, where he asks her to communicate his desire for safe passage to the United States in exchange for what he knows about "the biggest secret of the war".
 SS troops corner Luther and kill him, but March rescues Maguire.
 He later blackmails a colleague to get Luther's file and learns that he had a mistress, the former stage actress Anna von Hagen.

 Maguire, posing as an official of the American embassy in Berlin to process Luther's safe passage, visits Hagen and obtains Luther's papers.
 Hagen reveals that the Jews were not really resettled but that they were killed en masse by the Germans during the war, as had been planned at the conference.

 March is horrified by the pictures and the documents, which prove that the events actually happened, and he agrees to join Maguire and to escape Germany with his son, Pili.
 However, the Gestapo has already persuaded Pili to betray March, who is lured into a trap by Globus.
 During his escape, March kills a Gestapo agent but is mortally wounded.
 He manages to reach a phone booth to call Pili for a final time and then dies.

 As Kennedy arrives at Berlin's Great Hall, a member of the press entourage helps Maguire when she slips the documents to him through the US ambassador.
 When Kennedy looks at the materials, he abruptly cancels the scheduled meeting with Hitler and immediately flies back to the U.S.

 The epilogue reveals that the narrator is a grown-up Pili, who notes that although Maguire was eventually arrested by the Gestapo, the revelation of the extermination of European Jews derailed any prospect of a strategic alliance with the United States.
-Eventually, revolutions occurred across Europe and resulted in the Nazi regime's collapse.
+Eventually, the Reich's economy was exhausted by the never-ending counter-guerrilla warfare against Soviet Russia, and revolutions occurred across Europe as a result, leading to the total collapse of the Nazi regime.